-All TPO applications and Conservation Area tree work notifications are processed as planning applications by the Council and details can be viewed on the Council's Online Planning Applications Search facility.
-The Council keeps a register of all Tree Preservation Orders within its jurisdiction and enquiries should be directed to the Planning Policy section (or the Lake District National Park Authority if in the National Park).
-If a number of trees are being removed a Felling Licence may be required from the Forestry Commission.
+All TPO applications and Conservation Area tree work notifications are processed as planning applications and details can be viewed on the Online Planning Applications Search facility.
+We keep a register of all Tree Preservation Orders within our jurisdiction and enquiries should be directed to the Planning Policy Section (or the Lake District National Park Authority, or Yorkshire Dales National Park Authority if in the National Parks).
+If a number of trees are going to be removed, you may require a Felling Licence from the Forestry Commission.

 - Eden District Council